Mini-class

 $\rho k_3$ $\rho s_\theta k_1$ $O(\varepsilon)$ Low

-Conclusion: $\text{sg}(\rho) k_2$ and $\rho k_3$ are equivalent at the gradient level (the same random variable).
-In contrast, $\rho k_1$ contains an additional zero-mean constant term, which leads to substantially higher variance in the typical small-KL regime.
+$\text{sg}(\rho) k_2$ and $\rho k_3$ give the same gradient random variable.
+By contrast, $\rho k_1$ carries an extra zero-mean constant-noise term, which is why it is usually noisier in the small-KL regime.

 Practical recommendation: For optimizing reverse KL, prefer $\rho k_3$ or $\text{sg}(\rho) k_2$ (both have equivalent gradients and low variance); $\rho k_1$ is unbiased but has higher variance, and can serve as a fallback with clipping/regularization.